-Parallelisms of Slavery in Afro-American and Afro-Cuban Cultures is the theme for the 2017 conference begins Saturday, October 7, the conference starts at 8:30am-11:50am and is a bit more routine.
-Following breakfast and a fellowship gathering, attention is drawn immediately to the solemnity portion of the MAAFA—the ritual dedication in remembrance of those who died either during the Atlantic Middle Passage, or by some other devious method, place or time during the 400 years of European-African Slave engagement.
+Parallelisms of Slavery in Afro-American and Afro-Cuban Cultures was the theme for the 2017 conference that began Saturday, and followed the pattern of all MAAFA conferences, beginning at 8:30 a.m.-11:50 a.m. and includes other routines: breakfast and a fellowship gathering, to draw attention to the solemnity portion of the MAAFA—the ritual dedication in remembrance of those who died either during the Atlantic Middle Passage, or by some other devious method, place or time during the 400 years of European-African Slave engagement.
 Since these victims were morally and spiritually connected within their own sacred beliefs, and were never given proper burial, the ancient African ceremony of pouring *LIBATION is held in their honor.
-This liturgy is conducted by persons who are properly trained and instructed to facilitate this indigenous oracle of Divine Dispensation.
+This liturgy is conducted by persons who are properly trained and instructed to facilitate this indigenous oracle of a Divine Dispensation.

-This conference will analyze from an Afrocentric perspective the continuous trends of slavery that remain to exist in America, Cuba and other Afro-Caribbean societies.
-References will also explain how European and later American imperialism forced culture groups captured from West and Central Africa—who brought their distinct ethnological traditions and cultures with them—to be forced by the process of time to converge their distinct, clannish group habits into a collective pattern of mores, life styles, and traditional traits for the simple reason this offered group protection as well as it assured, to some degree, the persevering of an African spirituality and a secular sanity.
+This conference analyzes from an Afrocentric perspective the continuous remnants and trends of slavery that remain to exist in America, Cuba and other Afro-Caribbean societies.
+Lecturer’s references indicate how European and later American imperialism forced culture groups captured from West and Central Africa—who brought their distinct ethnological traditions and cultures with them—to be forced in the process of time to deny and abolish their distinct and indigenous group habits of collective mores, life styles, and traditional traits, because these offered group protection as well as assured, to some degree, the persevering of an African spirituality and a secular sanity.

-International and national scholars will explain how these parallelisms of slavery affect Caribbean and Afro-American life in the context of present day education, ritualistic and culture folklore, job placement and employment, housing, health and longevity and most importantly, Afro-Caribbean and African-American subjections to social discriminatory practices that remain evident to this day.
+International and national scholars explain how these parallelisms of slavery affect Caribbean and Afro-American life in the context of obtaining an education, continuity of ritualistic and culture folklore, job placement and employment, housing, health and longevity and most importantly, Afro-Caribbean and African-American subjections to social discriminatory practices that remain evident in all avenue of present society.

 Humanities and Arts Scholars in the pipeline for the aforementioned: Greta Viddal, Ph.D, Zemurray Stone Postdoctoral Fellow, Stone Center for Latin American Studies, Tulane University: Haitian Religion and the Folkloric Imaginary in Socialist Cuba, Mary Ludwig, Laramie County Community College: American Imperialism in the Caribbean During the Spanish- American War of 1898, James W. Peebles, Ph.D.
 University of Madrid, Spain, African Diasporic Culture, Researcher, Lecturer, World Traveler and Polyglot: Establishing Cuban Cultural/ Education Exchange Programs.

-Considering the present interest in Cuba and Caribbean travels and communications, this event should offer a master service to the total community, especially when one considers the local demographics involved: African, European and Hispanic descendants.
-In short, it is a community adventure in American history always with startling documentation: top-notch presenters, performing artists and film footage covering portions of past and modern day Cuba and Haiti: their diverse peoples, the archaic and failing industries, the growth or lack thereof of the economies and geopolitical advancements and closing with a brief Q&A: The United States and the New Cuban Travel Initiatives.
+To acknowledge the present interest in Cuba and Caribbean travels and communications, this event offered a master service to the total community, especially when considering the local demographics involved: African, European and Hispanic descendants.
+In short, it is a community adventure in American history with startling documentation: top-notch presenters, performing artists and film footage covering portions of past and modern day Cuba and Haiti: their diverse peoples, the archaic and failing industries, the growth or lack thereof of the economies and geopolitical advancements.
+The conference closed discussing in brief: the United States and the New Cuban Travel Initiatives.

-The second community involvement activity occurs on the third weekend of February 16 and 17, 2018: The Fifth Annual Black Studies Symposium: THE OTHER SIDE OF THE MOUNTAIN, A conference focusing on African-Americans climbing different paths and exploring other black American patriots and hidden episodes of African-American life, specifically in parts of the American West.
+The second community involvement activity occurs on the third weekend of February 13, 15, and 16, 2019: The Sixth Annual Black Studies Symposium: THE OTHER SIDE OF THE MOUNTAIN, A conference focusing on African-Americans climbing different paths and exploring other black American patriots and hidden episodes of African-American life, specifically in parts of the American West.
 Student papers are considered in this category.

-All Sankofa sponsored events with exception to some film airings during the Film Festival, will be held at the Laramie County Community College in the Union Pacific Rooms for Institutes and Conferences, Cheyenne, Wyoming.
+All Sankofa sponsored events with exception to some film airings during the Film Festival, are held at the Laramie County Community College in the Union Pacific Room for Institutes and Conferences, Cheyenne, Wyoming.

-*LIBATION is a funereal African heritage ritual that can be dispensed anytime, anyplace or anywhere.
+*LIBATION is a funeral ritual of an ancient African origin that can be dispensed anytime, anyplace or anywhere.

 When pouring libation to an ancestor who rests in the Valley of the Dead, Damballah will witness your action and accept it as respect for the departed.
 Libation is to be performed although one is away from home.
 What you do for the deceased will be done for you.